Murder of OAU Student: Court remands Adedoyin, 6 others – The Sun Nigeria

 Also, counsel to the 2nd, 4th, 5th and 7th defendants, Kunle Adegoke SAN, urged the court to grant his clients bail, noting that the application of the 7th defendant could not be filed because of the amendment of charge sheet by the prosecution.

-But, the prosecutor, M. O. Omosun, urged the court to remand the defendants in correctional center and a date be given for commencement of trial.
+But, the prosecutor, M. O. Omosun, urged the court to remand the defendants in correctional centre and a date be given for commencement of trial.

 Justice Adepele-Ojo thereby ordered the remand of the defendants in Ilesa correctional center and adjourned the case to March 4 for counsel to file application of the 7th defendant.